Tesla Model 3 Long Range

 From the steering wheel you can control:

-• Infotainment Controls: Buttons or knobs on the steering wheel or center console provide quick access to media and infotainment functions.
+• Infotainment: Steering-wheel controls provide access to media and infotainment functions.

 Mirrors